Registration is open to join the Career & Networking Program!

 Complete the Sign Up Form here.

-Check back with us for details on the upcoming Fall 2022 event coming in November 2022.
+Check back with us for more details on these upcoming events.

 Why is this important?

 Graduation rates have decreased in Black and Latino male medical and dental students since 1917.

 Black and Latino female medical and dental graduation rates have increased over the past few years.
 These results are excellent news.
 Now, let's focus on a pending problem- the decreasing number of Black and Latino male physician and dental graduates.

 This specific program aims to encourage and support students, and assist in building a solid network in their respective fields.

 In addition to successful graduation, IOMC hopes the students will begin to understand the importance of their chosen careers in healthcare and oral health fields and assist in educating underserved populations in Chicago and its surrounding area in disease prevention.

 In 2021, Black doctors made up about 5% of the US physician workforce, and African Americans make up 13% of the US population.
 [2020 Equity Study by the Illinois Board of Higher Education].

 Other sources report that Black doctors only make up 2.3%.
 (WiseGeek.com)